Human resource accounting: Objectives

 Human resource accounting is intended to furnish cost value information for making proper and effective management decisions about acquiring, allocating, developing, and maintaining human resources in order to achieve cost effective organizational objectives; monitor effectively the use of human resources by the management.

 analyse the use of human assets, and whether they are conserved, depleted, or appreciated; and aid in the development of management principles and proper decision making for the future, by classifying the financial consequences of various practices.

 Methods

 The first approaches to human development accounting were developed in 1691.
 The next approach was developed from 1691 to 1960, and the third phase was post-1960.

 There are two approaches to HRA.
 Under the cost approach, also called the "human resource cost accounting method" or model, there is an acquisition cost model and a replacement cost model.
 Under the value approach, there is a present value of future earnings method, a discounted future wage model, and a competitive bidding model.

-Considering the pros and cons of various models, Chennai-based CA Lakshminarayanan Ramanujam has worked out a simple to use and easy to adopt, unique model titled GiveGET, for the Human Resource Valuation and Accounting, while accounting for PEACE.